Baby on the Way? Here’s Your Ultimate Second Trimester Checklist!

 Look out for the following when deciding on a maternity insurance plan:

 As a parent, the best gift you can give your child is the necessary support and foundation for him to stand firmly on his own two feet.
-AIA Mum2Baby allows you to transfer the main plan (AIA Pro Lifetime Protector) to your little one within 60 days from birth without any health questions asked.
+Consider a maternity insurance that allows you to transfer the main plan to your little one within 60 days from birth without any health questions asked.

 Whether you are switching to a healthy diet or preparing the nursery to welcome your little one, mums-to-be, we know you’re trying to do your best.
 In preparation for your little one’s arrival, you want to ensure that your child is not just comfortable but also well protected.
 We hope that this second trimester checklist has helped you do just this.